Anadea/anadea_blog/content/posts/top-ai-agent-development-companies/index.md

 ## Which Are the Best AI Agent Development Companies for Enterprise?

-The best AI agent development companies for enterprise are Cognizant, ELEKS, S-PRO, and Anadea, because each combines the team scale to staff a multi-stream program with the compliance and integration a large organization requires.
+The best AI agent development companies for enterprise are Cognizant, ELEKS, S-PRO, Anadea, and Tensorway, because each combines the team scale to staff a multi-stream program with the compliance and integration a large organization requires.
 Enterprise agent work turns on three things beyond the build: team scale, a verifiable compliance posture, and the ability to run on the LLM platforms an enterprise already uses.

 Cognizant is the largest-scale option, running governed multi-agent networks on Microsoft Azure AI, Azure OpenAI, and Salesforce Agentforce for banking, insurance, and healthcare clients.
 ELEKS brings around 2,000 engineers and a Microsoft Solutions Partner status for Data and AI, with agents built into regulated enterprise systems.

 S-PRO and Anadea are smaller but carry strong compliance, S-PRO with ISO 27001 and ISO 27701 for fintech clients, and Anadea with GDPR, HIPAA, ISO 9001, and ISO 27001 across its production agents.
+Tensorway is the specialist option inside an enterprise program, with a Kubernetes-based architecture that connects to Salesforce and SAP and a benchmarking practice that gives enterprise buyers measured agent performance rather than a demo.

 **Table 5.
 Enterprise readiness of AI agent development companies**

 <table>